Language Awareness Rebooted

 Secure checkout Fast Shipping Easy returns

 Martine Jago advances a case for teaching children under the age of seven about language: how language evolved; how language functions; how meanings are constructed; and how linguistic otherness is encountered and interpreted.
-This research is based on a longitudinal study of child development, literacy education, and teaching about languages other than English.
-Jago argues that early attention to language as a social and cultural practice supports linguistic skills and emotional responses – effect and affect.
-The book presents a new paradigm and a new framework for embedding language awareness within early years policies, classroom practices, and language learning processes as a foundation for building reflective, inclusive, and informed educational environments.
-This is reading for school leaders, regional directors, and national policymakers.
+Based around a longitudinal study of child development, literacy education, and teaching about languages other than English, this research shows how early attention to language as a social and cultural practice supports linguistic skills and emotional responses – effect and affect.
+The book embeds language awareness within early years policies, classroom practices, and language learning processes as a foundation for building reflective, inclusive, and informed educational environments.
+This is an essential resource for school leaders, regional directors, and national policymakers.

 Martine Jago is Professor of Education at Pepperdine University, California, USA.
 In 2001, she was appointed a Fellow of the Royal Society for Arts, Manufactures, and Commerce in London for her contribution to language education.